Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 If you’re enrolled in expanded Medicaid and you’ll soon be 65, you’ll want to familiarize yourself with the health coverage and assistance programs that might be available to you.

 Understand that although your assets have not been taken into consideration to determine your eligibility for expanded Medicaid, that will likely change when you turn 65.
-As of 2023, every state except Arizona has an asset limit for full Medicaid eligibility if you’re 65 or older, and most states also have asset limits for their MSPs.
+As of 2024, every state except Arizona and California had an asset limit for full Medicaid eligibility if you’re 65 or older, and most states also have asset limits for their MSPs.

 But if you do qualify for an MSP – particularly the Qualified Medicare Beneficiary program along with Extra Help for prescription drugs – you may find that you still qualify for premium-free coverage and very limited out-of-pocket costs.

-You’ll want to reach out to your state’s Medicaid office prior to turning 65, to be sure you understand the specifics of 65+ Medicaid and MSP eligibility.
+You’ll want to reach out to your state’s Medicaid office before turning 65, to be sure you understand the specifics of 65+ Medicaid and MSP eligibility.

 You can also reach out to the Medicare SHIP (State Health Insurance Assistance Program) in your state, to see what resources and assistance are available to you.